Afford-X: Generalizable and Slim Affordance Reasoning for Task-oriented Manipulation: Related Work

 The integration of semantic information with visual cues marked the next major advance.
 Modern models leverage category-level knowledge for object function inference, enabling more effective task-oriented object detection~\cite{sawatzky2019object,li2022toist}.
 This enhanced contextual understanding provides deeper insights into object-environment interactions~\cite{zhu2014reasoning,kamath2021mdetr,li2022toist,nguyen2023open,van2024open}.
 Transformer-based architectures, especially vision-language pre-training models~\cite{su2019vl,lu2019vilbert,li2020oscar,chen2020uniter,lu202012,kamath2021mdetr}, have further advanced the field through sophisticated cross-modal alignment techniques.
 These approaches demonstrate superior flexibility and generalizability compared to traditional \ac{cnn}-based methods, particularly in complex and dynamic scenarios.

 Most recently, the rich commonsense knowledge embedded in \acp{llm} has opened new possibilities for affordance reasoning.
-CoTDet demonstrates this potential through structured task decomposition~\cite{wei2022chain}, while AffordanceLLM enhances open-world inference by combining visual perception with \ac{llm} capabilities~\cite{qian2024affordancellm}.
-However, deploying large-scale \acp{llm} like GPT-4 presents significant challenges for robotic platforms that require local, offline inference.
+CoTDet demonstrates this potential through structured task decomposition~\cite{wei2022chain}, while AffordanceLLM enhances open-world inference by combining visual perception with \ac{llm} capabilities~\cite{qian2024affordancellm}. {Along this line, recent works further exploit foundation models and 3D cues.
+OOAL learns open affordances from a single example with foundation models\cite{li2024one}, and both 3D-AffordanceLLM\cite{chu20253d} and GEAL~\cite{lu2025geal} push open-vocabulary affordance reasoning into 3D worlds.} However, deploying large-scale \acp{llm} like GPT-4 presents significant challenges for robotic platforms that require local, offline inference.
 While small-scale \acp{llm} offer an alternative, they struggle with limited knowledge bases and reasoning capabilities---particularly in sparse language spaces compared to dense image feature spaces~\cite{xu2022partafford}.
 To address these limitations, we propose \affordanceModelName{}, a \ac{mm}-based end-to-end framework inspired by TOIST~\cite{li2022toist}.
 Our approach achieves efficient inference with compact parameters, enabling broader deployment across manipulation platforms.